lorimv/application_tracker/README.md

 I also plan to simultaneously add this information to a spreadsheet, and add a command that will use email API to automatically follow up on applications.

 Will finish readme when program is complete.

+## TODO list:
+Finish the tracker module, properly update sheet when emails are sent

+Complete CLI support

+Implement global credential object to build service, and allow user to store their login (Singleton, and then pickle object? is that even possible? figure out)